 I crave love and affection

-If I can stop at least one child from feeling the effects of emotional neglect and abuse then I will have made a difference and all this would have finally had a purpose.
+If I can stop at least one child from feeling the effects of emotional neglect and abuse, then I will have made a difference, and all this would have finally had a purpose.
+Abused children need to speak out and have their voice listened too.

-I was not allowed to call her mum, but was she really a mum after all?
+I was not allowed to call her mum, but was she a mum after all?

 This is an anonymous blog post.
 You can share your own experience to help others.
 All blog posts submitted via the blog anonymously email form will be added to the blog anonymously for you, just like this blog post has been.

-Please don’t read and run, show your support by leaving a comment for this very brave mother.
+Please don’t read and run, show your support by leaving a comment for this brave mother.